aleen42/PersonalWiki/Programming/JavaScript/high_performance/practices/practices.md

     };
 ```

-The trade off between those two methods is whether to load a function in advance or later.
+The trade-off between those two methods is whether to load a function in advance or later.
 If you don't sure whether this method should be called later, it's recommended to adopt a lazy loading.

 ### 4. Use the Fast Parts

 #### 4.1 Bitwise Operators

-Bitwise operators are one of the most frequently misunderstood aspects of JavaScript, because developers don't always understand how to use them.
+Bitwise operators are one of the most frequently misunderstood aspects of JavaScript because developers don't always understand how to use them.

 To understand bitwise operators clearly, we should know how to transfer a decimal number into a binary one: